Officer shot in Brockton released from hospital; DA identifies suspected gunman, person found dead in SUV

 BROCKTON, MASS.
-(WHDH) - An hourslong standoff in at a home in Brockton on Thursday night ended with a suspect dead, another person killed, and an officer wounded by gunfire, authorities said.
+(WHDH) - A tense, hourslong standoff at a home in Brockton on Thursday night ended with a suspect dead, another person killed, and a rookie police officer wounded by gunfire, authorities said.

-Police officers responding to several 911 calls for a man with a gun in the area of 62 Taber Ave. around 5:45 p.m. were fired upon when they arrived at the scene and one officer was struck by gunfire several times, according to the Plymouth District Attorney’s Office.
+Police officers responding to several 911 calls for a man with a gun in the area of 62 Taber Ave. around 5:45 p.m. were fired upon when they arrived at the scene and one officer was struck four times by the gunfire, according to the Plymouth District Attorney’s Office.

-The wounded officer, who has not been identified, was taken to Boston Medical Center for treatment of non-life-threatening wounds and has since been released, the DA’s office announced Friday.
+The wounded officer, 27-year-old Robert Otis, was taken to Boston Medical Center with non-life-threatening wounds.
+He was released from the hospital on Friday morning, Brockton Police Chief Manny Gomes said.

+“It’s emotional because I have a young son on Boston PD,” Gomes said.
+“I see him in all these kids and it was almost a tragic event.
+You almost feel like your responsible for them and I’m so happy that he’s safe.”

-“This shows the serious nature of law enforcement,” Brockton Mayor Robert Sullivan said at the scene.
+“This shows the serious nature of law enforcement,” Brockton Mayor Robert Sullivan said.
 “We have very brave men and women that serve Brockton police every single day.”

 The gunman, who authorities identified as 32-year-old Kevin Serpa, retreated into the house after shooting at the police, where he remained barricaded for several hours.